Do you have small protuberances on your body?

 For instance, as revealed by the American Academy of Dermatology, having numerous skin tags may be a sign that a person has type 2 diabetes or excessive insulin in the blood.

-According to MedicineNet, skin tags are not contagious, but the HPV strains that cause warts are very contagious with wart virus can spread easily.
+According to MedicineNet, skin tags are not contagious, but the HPV strains that cause skin warts are very contagious with wart virus can spread easily.
 As such, a sudden outbreak or cluster of growths is more likely to be warts.

 Direct skin contact can pass the wart virus from on person to another, and indirect virus transmission may also occur by contacting with objects that have had contact with skin infected with HPV virus.
 The most common objects are shoes, socks, and towels – while the areas where you can get the HPV that causes warts include public pools and common changing areas and bathrooms that have moist environment as the preferred habitats for HPV, as revealed by ACFAOM (The American College of Foot & Ankle Orthopedics & Medicine).